SoumadipSapui/FoodyPoint/README.md

 FoodyPoint is a full-stack web application for browsing and ordering food.
-It allows users to browse the meanu, add items into the cart and order the items.
+It allows users to browse the menu, add items into the cart and order the items.

 ## Technology Used:
 - HTML